 Below is a list of online career resources to aid you in your career research.
 Career Research:

 Research careers on this site by opening the link for “Plan” (in orange near the top) and choosing “Plan for a Career," then choose “Explore Careers.”
 Use the search box to find a career or search via Career Clusters.
 This site also allows you to create your own login.
 Once created, you can complete career assessments which will assist you in determining which careers are best suited to your interests, personality, and talents.

 Search for information about careers using the “Occupation Search” box, or find occupations using the “Find Occupations” drop down menu which includes choices for occupations with a bright outlook, related to the green economy, related to STEM, as well as other options.

 Search for careers many different ways.
 The simplest is to use the box labeled “Search Handbook” near the top right hand corner by typing in the name of the career you wish to research.
 You can also find careers using the links in the white box in the center of the page entitled “Select Occupations By” which includes options such as highest growth rate, median pay, highest paying, etc.

-For more information on how to start your career search, visit Mrs. Dawn Beaster in Student Services!
+For more information on how to start your career search, visit Mrs. Dawn Beaster in the media center!